LuminateOne/laravel-revision-tracking/README.md

 // After updated and saved

-// Call this function to refresh the realtional revision
+// Call this function to refresh the relational revision
 $customer->setAsRelationalRevision();

 // Then you can update model, and it will save this as new relational revision